modiholodri/Movie-File-Merger-User-Manual/mfm_usage/log_tab.md

 Click on the manual pictures to open the online manuals or on the banner to go to the Movie File Merger web page.

-If you want to save the log you can select the text, copy it to the clip board and past it into a rich text file, or for example MS Word.
+If you want to save the log you can select the text, copy it to the clipboard and past it into a rich text file, or for example MS Word.